spgitmonish/Advanced-Vehicle-Detection/report/Project5 Report.md

 > Code: extract_features.py

 ### 2. Histogram of Colors
 Getting a histogram of colors of an image(in a particular color space) helps distinguishing certain objects like cars from other objects like buildings, roads etc. This type of histogram was used as part of the feature vector of an image for training, testing and prediction.
+I ended up spreading the colors over 32 histogram bins.
 Here is an example of how an histogram of colors of an image looks like.

 > Code: spatial\_color\_features.py